stateful/docs.runme.dev/docs/getting-started/features.md

 ## Piping

-By default, Runme prevents variables declared in one cell from being directly accessed in another cell.
-However, by using Piping, which is declared using `$__`, you can pass a variable declared in a previous execution to another in the same file.
+By default, Runme prevents the output of one cell from being directly accessed in another cell.
+However, Piping allows you to use `$__` to refer to the output of the most recently executed cell.

 The video below provides a visual representation of how Runme integrates with GitHub actions.